-First thing first, Ruby on Rails framework is based on Ruby programming language, and the learning should start from there.
+First thing first.
+Ruby on Rails framework is based on Ruby programming language, and the learning should start from learning Ruby.

 Ubuntu installation instructions